 If there is a negative to Kraken’s charges, it’s the spreads, which is the difference between the market price and the price the brokerage service sells the cryptocurrency for.
 Most crypto exchanges with a brokerage offer the same selection of crypto assets for sale, such as Bitcoin, Litecoin, Ethereum, etc. When you offer more than 50 coins for direct purchase, there begin to arise liquidity issues, where each purchase affects the price significantly.
 To counteract this or offset it, the exchange adds on a small margin of profit.
 In the past, this margin, which we call the spread, has been as much as 10% on Kraken, meaning that no matter how friendly the fee structure, purchasing crypto products is an expensive endeavor.

 Third, in our list of the best European Bitcoin and crypto exchange platforms, we have the delightful British exchange CEX.io.
-Now, don’t let their small size mislead you because what they lack in numbers, they make up for with immaculate service, especially for European users.
+Now, don’t let their small size mislead you, because what they lack in numbers, they make up for with immaculate service, especially for European and US users.

 - 0.15% maker fee

-- Four million registered users, mainly in Europe and the UK
+- 4m+ registered users, mainly in Europe and the UK

 CEX.io is one of the best crypto exchanges because it hasn’t stopped maintaining its core ideals of reliability, quality, and efficiency, in pursuit of creating the ultimate service for its users.
 If you’re worried about liquidity due to the comparably low volumes, fear not.
 CEX.io’s management team has forged excellent strategic partnerships with liquidity providers to solve this problem.